duaraghav8/dockershrink-cli/README.md

 ![Typical interaction with dockershrink CLI](./static/dockershrink-how-it-works.gif)

-Official commandline application to interact with the [Dockershrink](https://dockershrink.com) platform.
+Official commandline application to interact with the [Dockershrink](https://dockershrink.com) backend.

 **Dockershrink is a SaaS platform that helps you reduce the size of your Nodejs Docker images by applying code optimizations.**